-- Job interviewing when you have a speech impediment (link to askamanager.org) – United States.
+- Job interviewing when you have a speech impediment (askamanager.org) – United States.

-- Interesting papers on the ELSA website involving questionnaires of employers and people who stutter in Denmark: Stuttering and Communication – What is Going Wrong and Stuttering and Labour Market.
+- Interesting papers on the ELSA website involving questionnaires of employers and people who stutter in Denmark: Stuttering and communication – what is going wrong (archive of ELSA website) and Stuttering and labour market (archive of ELSA website).

 - Stuttering, Employment and the ADA by Thomas David Kehoe, on the US position but with interesting general stuff and practical advice on applying for jobs.

-- Stuttering: Answers for Employers, from the Stuttering Foundation of America but with much that is useful in the UK and elsewhere
+- Stuttering: Answers for Employers (stutteringhelp.org), from the Stuttering Foundation of America but with much that is useful in the UK and elsewhere

-- How to Handle Job Interviews in ‘Stuttering’ Wikibook, to which anyone can contribute.
+- How to Handle Job Interviews (wikibooks.org) in ‘Stuttering’ Wikibook, to which anyone can contribute.

 - Stuttering and work: I can do more than stutter… – translation of Dutch leaflet on stuttering and employment.

-- Disability and work: A trade union guide to the law and good practice (pdf) – booklet by the TUC, updated for Equality Act 2010.
+- Disability and work: A trade union guide to the law and good practice (tuc.org.uk) – booklet by the TUC, updated for Equality Act 2010.

-- Accomodation ideas for stuttering – from ‘JAN’, the Job Accomodation Network (American).
+- Accommodation and compliance: Stuttering – from ‘JAN’, the Job Accomodation Network, United States.

 For web links generally on stammering and disability discrimination see the links page.